Rekha Garton – A self portrait in the woods

 We walked a long ways into the forest, much further than I had ever been before.

 When we stopped he leaned over and whispered into my ear “This place is special because it is surrounded by Christmas trees”.
 “But remember this, what we do today is not for now, but for when you are a woman” he continued.

 I looked at him, puzzled at his quiet words and as he stood and looked up into the tree canopy it was then I realized why he had whispered to me.

-The forest was quiet and serene and the rain, more like a mist, danced in the light above us.
+The forest was serene and the rain, more like a mist, danced in the light above us.

-I reached for his hand and his hand enveloped mine.
-His hand was so warm that it made me smile.
+I reached for his hand and as his warm hand enveloped mine it made me smile.

 Looking up at him he seemed to be as tall as the trees and I could see him smiling too.

 He knelt down next to me and said “Right here, we should plant it right here next to mine”